About Multifuel Energy Limited

 In 2011, MEL received planning consent to construct a Multifuel power station on land owned by SSE at Ferrybridge ‘C’ Power Station near Knottingley in West Yorkshire.
-This project, now known as Ferrybridge Multifuel 1 (FM1) began being constructed in October 2012 and became commercially operational in July 2015.
+This project, now known as Ferrybridge Multifuel 1 (FM1) is currently under construction and is expected to be commercially operational by spring/summer 2015.
 The multifuel power station produces low carbon electricity and heat by burning waste derived fuel from various sources of processed municipal solid waste, commercial and industrial waste and waste wood.

 High levels of interest from potential fuel suppliers has demonstrated that there is demand in the market for further waste derived generating facilities and so in 2013, MEL began looking into the possibility of constructing a second Multifuel power station a the site, known as Ferrybridge Multifuel 2 (FM2).
 During November and December 2013, MEL consulted the local community, local organisations and statutory bodies on it’s plans and in order to receive comments and feedback from local people.

 The Planning Inspectorate (PINS) is the Government Agency responsible for examining applications for DCOs.
-We submitted our application for a DCO to PINS in summer 2014.
-PINS have now examined it, and has made a recommendation to the Secretary of State for Energy and Climate Change.
-On 28 October 2015, the Secretary of State granted planning consent for the Ferrybridge Multifuel 2 (FM2) project.
-Construction could begin in 2016.
+We expect to submit our application for a DCO to PINS in summer 2014.
+PINS will then examine it and make a recommendation to the Secretary of State for Energy and Climate Change, who will make the final decision whether or not to approve our proposals.

 SSE is one the UK’s largest generators of electricity with around 11,600 MW of generation capacity in total (UK and Ireland) from the most diverse portfolio of power stations.